 Squeeze and draw in your pelvic floor muscles at the same time.
 Lift them up high inside so you feel a sense of lift each time you squeeze your pelvic floor muscles.
 Hold them strong and tight as you count to eight.
 Then, let them go and relax.
 You should have a distinct feeling of letting go.

 Repeat this squeeze and lift as many times as you can.
 Aim to do between eight to twelve squeezes each set.

 Hint: While doing pelvic floor muscle training do not hold your breath or tighten your buttocks, only squeeze and lift keeping your thighs relaxed.

 Make pelvic floor training part of your everyday

 Right now there are women beside you doing their pelvic floors and you’re none the wiser.
 Try and make it part of your daily life and it will become a lifelong habit.

 Try doing your exercises when:

 - Waiting at the checkout

 - During advert breaks on TV

-Hint: If you’ve got a fitness band set an alarm to go every hour as a reminder to do your pelvic floor exercises.
+Hint: If you’ve got a fitness band or smart watch set an alarm to go every hour as a reminder to do your pelvic floor exercises.